Roshan-V-R/Patient-Survival-Prediction/README.markdown

 - Explore other classifiers (e.g., XGBoost, Gradient Boosting) for comparison.
 - Add cross-validation to ensure model robustness.
 - Enhance the Streamlit app with a user-friendly interface for inputting patient data.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact
-For questions or contributions, please open an issue or contact the repository owner.